Kunsho85/perch-fit-pricing-dist/README.md

 This attribute marks all fields, which should display the currently selected plan.
 (Automatically updates as the plan changes)

 `pp='custom-pricing-tag'`
 This attribute marks the element tag which says "CUSTOM PRICING" in the pricing result section.
+As of v2.3.4, this uses flex display for better layout.

 `pp='custom-pricing-tooltip-plan'`
 This attribute marks the tooltip which is shown when the reason for the custom pricing is, that a custom pricing plan has been selected.